For Japan and South Korea, 'comfort women' bronze may test resolve

 "We make it clear that the statue cannot be a condition for any kind of agreement or a tool," the group said in a statement.
 "It is unacceptable for the government to talk about taking down or moving the statue."

-When it was erected in 2011, the statue galvanized public calls for Japan to make a fresh apology and properly compensate the victims.
+When it was erected in 2011, the statue galvanised public calls for Japan to make a fresh apology and properly compensate the victims.

 "NOT INTIMIDATING"